 Any change to the exterior of a storefront requires a permit.
 The most common types of work include:

-You need a permit to restore or install a storefront.
-See our Guide for Storefronts in Historic Districts.
+You need a permit to restore or install a new storefront.
+See our Guidelines for Storefront Design in Historic Districts.

 You need a permit to install or replace awnings.
 See our Guide for Awning Installation.